powerman/perl-IO-Stream/README.md

 - port \*RO\*

     If user doesn't provide {fh} to new(), he should provide {host} and {port}
     instead.
-This way new() will create new tcp socket in {fh} and resolve {host} and connect this {fh} to resolved {ip} and {port}.
+This way new() will create new TCP socket in {fh} and resolve {host} and connect this {fh} to resolved {ip} and {port}.
 Both resolving and connecting happens in non-blocking way, and will result in delivering RESOLVED and CONNECTED events into user callback (if user {wait\_for} these